-- Our theme this year is “Prayer as a conversation with God”.
+- Our theme this year is “Taking Our Inventory“.

 - On Holy Saturday in Candler Park, I will lead us through a day of prayer.
 If you have a signed covenant with our church, I appeal to you especially to participate in this sacred and holy time of reflection and of seeking God’s direction for this fellowship.
 (If you have small children, don’t let that stop you from participating; let us know you intend to be there and we can discuss arrangements for child care.)

-- How does this translate for you in the life of Gentle Spirit Christian Church?
-What kinds of prayers have you experienced?
+- How does this year’s meditation translate for you in the life of Gentle Spirit Christian Church?
+What kinds of spiritual inventory have you pursued?

-- What can each of us do to support a dedicated prayer life through our vision and mission?
+- What can each of us do to witness a spiritual inventory through our vision and mission?

-- What do we need to do as individuals to continue to live in a dedicated prayer life?
+- What do we need to do as individuals to continue to take a spiritual inventory?

-- What does a dedicated prayer life look like?
+- Indeed, what does a spiritual inventory actually look like?

 Easter is a special opportunity for us to set ourselves aside and focus on God, to allow God to speak to each of us individually and to all of us as a church.
-I hope you’ll join us in this spiritual practice beginning at 7pm on Good Friday and concluding with our Easter (Resurrection Sunday) Sunrise Service on April 1st at 7:25am in Candler Park, picnic Pavilion 2.
+I hope you’ll join us in this spiritual practice beginning at with our Good Friday service and concluding with our Easter (Resurrection Sunday) Sunrise Service in Candler Park, picnic Pavilion 2.

 In the meantime, I hope you’ll find this year’s Lenten readings useful in your spiritual practice.